 The Universal Declaration of Human Rights, which was adopted by the UN General Assembly on 10 December 1948, is being included here for several reasons: It is a document that grew out of the devastating experience of the Second World War and was an attempt to build a foundation for a world of divisions.
 It has no legal binding, but has become a worldwide reference point for other declarations, constitutions and documents centering about the rights of human beings.
 At present, there are 413 different translations available online.
-At the same time it originated in a great number of Eastern and Western philosophies, religious perspectives and traditions and diversity, as it states that the "will of the people shall be the basis of government" (Article 21/3).
+At the same time it originated in a great number of Eastern and Western philosophies, religious perspectives and traditions and therefore builds upon large parts of human history.
+It provides links between Human Rights and diversity, as it states that the "will of the people shall be the basis of government" (Article 21/3).
 The document provides us with no 'truth'.
 It is a human-made framework of orientation for dealing with diversity.
 It can be questioned, but it nevertheless has grown out of the experience of historical conflicts and devastating wars.
 It provides a good starting point when issues of diversity and equality, freedom and responsibility, individualism and collectivism are being touched.